iraikov/chicken-lexgen/README.md

 <procedure>(lst MATCHER-LIST) => MATCHER</procedure>

-Constructs a matcher for the sequence of matchers in {{MATCHER-LIST}}.
+Constructs a matcher for the sequence of matchers in `MATCHER-LIST`.

 <procedure>(pass) => MATCHER</procedure>